MikeCaldera/PFSENSE-GEOIP-List-of-Countries/README.md

 2) **Make a new copy but this time call it new firmware but make sure its not the same name.
 You should have two files.
 One is the orginal untouched backup xml.
 The new xml file we are going to insert this code into the exact placement and save it.**

-3) Double check your new code and make absolutely certain you placed it in the correct spot. see location to paste in this image ("paste here.png") Save it then upload it to your pfsense.
+3) Double check your new code and make absolutely certain you placed it in the correct spot. see location to paste in this image ("https://github.com/MikeCaldera/PFSENSE-GEOIP-List-of-Countries/blob/main/paste%20here.png") Save it then upload it to your pfsense.

 4) Once pfsense takes the upload go into Firewall/Aliases/URLs and hopefully you'll have the entire geolist.
 You may have to reboot/reload rules pfsense for changes to take effect.